AmingAndrei/violence.website/content/species/chimeras/chimeras.md

 [[index|...]]/[[species]]/chimeras.md

-The _Paramythi_ class, commonly referred to as "Chimeras", comprises a group of entities within the _Nullikaryota_ domain of the OTHERWHERE.
+The _Paramythi_ class, commonly referred to as "Chimeras", comprises a group of entities within the _Allokaryota_ domain of the OTHERWHERE.

 Taxonomic Characteristics